DISCLAIMER: This blog post is for informational purposes only. No product claims implied.

 Though CBD does not cause toxicity in dogs, it does inhibit the chemical cytochrome P450, which is the dog’s primary drug metabolizer.
 This means that, while taking CBD, other drugs could be both less effective and less easily flushed from the system.
 You should consult a vet before trying CBD if your dog is on any other medications.

 As for type and amount of dosage, broad-spectrum products are recommended over CBD isolates or full-spectrum products containing THC.
 These include terpenes and other cannabinoids, which are known to bolster the effect of CBD and help it to achieve the same effect with smaller doses that dogs have an easier time processing.
 The ideal dosage for CBD would be two doses of 0.1 to 0.2 mg per kilogram of your dog’s weight, administered orally every day.
 Keep in mind that CBD can be rendered ineffective with doses either too high or too low.
-All these factors considered, CBD presents a good treatment option for dogs that don’t see progress with more mainstream options, but for more information, consider asking a veterinarian if CBD is right for your dog.
-Though hemp derived CBD is legal to sell, vets were only recently approved to suggest CBD treatments for dogs, so many remain wary to do so unprompted, but most will gladly discuss it if you ask.
+All these factors considered, CBD is worth considering for dogs that don’t see progress with more mainstream options, but for more information, consider asking a veterinarian if CBD is right for your dog.
+Hemp derived CBD is legal to sell, and most veterinarians will gladly discuss it with you, if you ask.